wp-plugins/farticles/readme.txt

 = It doesn't work on my iPad =

 The fartscroll.js script could probably be modified to replace the .scroll() function with a touchend event listener when an iPad is used.
-May have a look at doing this sometime.
-For now the plugin will not work on apple iDevices.
+I may have a look at doing this sometime, but now the plugin will not work on apple iDevices.

 = The github page shows how to configure the number of pixels scrolled before a fart, so where are the settings? =

 The value is set to 400px by default.
-I might add a config page for selecting a value for the interval
+I might add a config page for selecting a value for the interval, but the default setting seems OK to me

 = I want my admin area and/or login page to fart as well =